ampled/sveltekit-stuff/README.md

 # Sveltekit Stuff

-This is a personal library of sveltekit-related stuff.
+This is a personal library of mostly sveltekit/tailwind-related stuff.